bminard/jtlib/README.md

   1. missing attributes are assigned a _not available_ value
   2. attribute values are encoded as ASCII using backslashes

+If the JIRA server requries user authentication, add your credentials to the _.netrc_ file.

 # Using

 ## Projects